wishihab/Android-RATList/README.md

 This repo contents all RAT trojan android (and dataset) as I know so far (free or paid app) with permission and feature used list for my documentation.
 Interesting?
 Well you need to see this awesome repo https://github.com/MobSF/Mobile-Security-Framework-MobSF/

 Looking for free port forwarding without buy VPN or Router setting??
 Use [Ngrok](https://ngrok.com/)

+# Note
+Please don't download the project if you won't infected by Trojan and make sure recheck before download or install from unknown source (Trojan in a Trojan??).

 - DroidJack
   - Camera, Microphone, Location